wattse13/additive-scene-loading-example/README.md

 This script's only function is to use a coroutine to step through the loading/unloading process.
 It takes an instance of `LoadTranstion` as an argument.
 There are four points in the load/unload process when events can be invoked.
 They are:
 - Before a scene is unloaded
-- After a scene is unloaded
+- Before a scene is loaded
 - Before assets are unloaded
 - After assets are unloaded